ymsimei/digital-portfolio/_works/walgreens.md

   <div class="container">
     <h1>The Feature Brief</h1>
     <p>
-      Walmart's responsive website is in need of some restructuring.
+      Walgreen's responsive website is in need of some restructuring.
       They are examining different ways to organize their information online and make it more like the in-store experience.
     </p>
   </div>